pop-os/desktop-icons-ng/README.md

 * -P: specifies the working path.
 If not set, it will default to './', which means that all the other files must be in the current path.
 * -D: specifies a monitor.
-It is followed by another parameter in the form: X;Y;W;H being each letter a number with, respectively:
+It is followed by another parameter in the form: X:Y:W:H:Z being each letter a number with, respectively:
     * X: the X coordinate of this monitor
     * Y: the Y coordinate of this monitor
     * W: the width in pixels of this monitor
-    * H: the height in pixels of this monitor you can set several -D parameters in the same command line, one for each monitor.
-A single window will be created with all of them, but the background of each one will have a different color.
+    * H: the height in pixels of this monitor
+    * Z: the zoom value for this monitor you can set several -D parameters in the same command line, one for each monitor.
+A single window will be created for each monitor.
 If no -D parameter is specified, it will create a single monitor with a size of 1280x720 pixels.
-* -Z: specifies the Zoom value (for retina-like monitors).
-By default it is 1.0.

 ## Build with Meson